josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🌍_cross_border_bias_propagation_in_surveillance_models.md

 - Imported tools reshape local classification practices.
 - Outputs are then reabsorbed into shared pipelines.

-This produces **reinforcing loops**, even where systems are formally independent.
+This can produce **reinforcing loops**, even where systems are formally independent.

 ---

 ## 📊 Case Example: Observed Effects (2024–2025)

-During 2024–2025, there were observable shifts in how certain risk classifications and behavioural signals appeared across jurisdictions.
+During 2024–2025, there were reported or observable shifts in how certain risk classifications and behavioural signals appeared across jurisdictions.

 These included:

-- increased consistency in how specific communities were flagged across different national systems,
+- apparent increased consistency in how specific communities were flagged across different national systems,
 - convergence in “extremism” or “risk” labelling language,
 - similar edge-case misclassifications appearing in otherwise distinct deployments.